Corrugated Tube Heat Exchangers

 Turbulent flow, that is achieved with lower Reynolds number that for smooth tubes

-The greatest advantage of the corrugation is increased fluid turbulence when flowing through the inner tube, which means that can work in a turbulent flow even with a low Reynolds number.
+The greatest advantage of the corrugation is increasing fluid turbulence when flowing through the inner tube, which means that turbulent flow can take place even with a low Reynolds number.
 In fact, while for a smooth tube the transition regime between laminar and turbulent flow is around 2000-2500, in a corrugated tube this transition can be located close to Reynolds 500.

 Higher heat transfer coefficients